tobek/headsoak/notes.md

 programmatic tags todo

-- pass value back to cb
-  - cut out PROG_TAG_INFO
-- display instructions and info
-  - true/false for has/doesn't have tag
-  - properites of note and/or example note
-- why xxxxx when i open bolt again and again? does it happen later?
-- store func in tag, pre-fill with that or default, instead of putting it in jade
 - run tag func
   - make sure getTagNameById is in scope
+  - check it handles errors
+  - handles it's a function
+- whenever note changes (debounce or on blur) run classifiers again
+- show lightning on note itself
+- more examples and example button
-- whitelist and blacklist
+- whitelist and blacklist later?
+    - on hover, can't remove or alert
+    - not in autosuggest

 ### todo for beta: bits and bugs